 - When they are avoidable or discretionary

-- When they are incurred in lieu of another
+- When they are incurred instead of another

 If one wants to summarize, cost classifications have been proved useful to management.
-Cost analysts have developed a number of the different costs that helps them in the classification of costs for a variety of managerial applications.
+Cost analysts have developed a number of the different costs that help them in the classification of costs for a variety of managerial applications.
 Different purposes require different cost constructs.

-This has been a guide to what are Period Costs and its definition.
+This article has been a guide to what are Period Costs and its definition.
 Here we discuss the types and formula of period expense along with its relevance for decision making.
 You can learn more about accounting from the following articles –